 Give Green Fingered Gifts

 Consider an insect or birdhouse too!
 And if they’re a bit more experienced in the garden how about some nice new shrubs or spring flowering bulbs?
 Consider also some indoor houseplants that will last for years and years such as Peace Lily with its lovely white flowers that will brighten any room.
-The Peace Lily for instance, is also a great natural air purifier and low maintenance plant.
-There are so many other fantastic indoor houseplants to choose from and we have a great guide for them here.
+The Peace Lily, for instance, is also a great natural air purifier and low-maintenance plant.
+There are so many other fantastic indoor houseplants to choose from.

 Ways to Make Your Christmas More Eco-Friendly